Wyoming Off Grid Laws: An In-Depth Guide

 Off-Grid Water Laws in Wyoming

 Because of this, getting water for your off-grid property could be difficult.
-You won’t be able to use any water without first getting a permit from the state engineer’s office.
+You won’t be able to use any water without obtaining a permit from the state engineer’s office.

-While it is usually fairly simple to get water rights for domestic use, you might encounter legal issues if you need water to irrigate a farm or livestock.
+While getting water rights for domestic use is usually relatively simple, you might encounter legal issues if you need water to irrigate a farm or livestock.

 Who Owns the Water in Wyoming?